Bleala/Vdirsyncer-DOCKERIZED/README.md

 ---

 ## About Vdirsyncer
-**New in `2.4.1`:** A Vdirsyncer autoupdate function has been added! :) If you set `AUTOUPDATE` to `true` then `Vdirsyncer` will update itself including all dependencies at container startup.

-Also you are not able to set your own `UID` and `GID` anymore and the default value for both is `1000`!
-I have done this, to drop the root and sudo privileges completely.
-You should use a docker volume and just mount the `config` file into the container, [check out the docker-compose.yml](https://github.com/Bleala/Vdirsyncer-DOCKERIZED/blob/main/docker-compose.yml "docker compose.yml"), or when using bind mounts make sure that the folder is readable and writable!

-I will no longer push the `linux/arm/v7` docker image to the registry, because almost no one used this one.

 **Disclaimer:** I am just the maintainer of this docker container, I did not write the software.
 Visit the [Official Github Repository](https://github.com/pimutils/vdirsyncer "Vdirsyncer Github Repository") to thank the author(s)! :)

 Vdirsyncer is a command-line tool for synchronizing calendars and addressbooks between a variety of servers and the local filesystem.
 The most popular usecase is to synchronize a server with a local folder and use a set of other programs to change the local events and contacts.
 Vdirsyncer can then synchronize those changes back to the server.